jlimademo/KCM-Data-export/README.md

 The Guacamole Export Tool is a Bash script designed to export Apache Guacamole connection data into standard JSON/CSV and Keeper PAM-ready formats.
 It provides flexible export options, secure credential handling, and optional direct import to Keeper Vault.

-## Features
+Features

-- 🔍 Interactive and CLI modes
+🔍 Interactive and CLI modes

-- 🔒 Credential sanitization options
+🔒 Credential sanitization options (none, placeholder, remove)

-- 📦 Export in multiple formats:
+📦 Export in multiple formats:

-  - Standard Guacamole full data export
+Standard Guacamole full data export (.json and .csv)

-  - Keeper PAM-ready format
+Keeper PAM-ready export (.json and .csv)

+📥 Optional direct import to Keeper Vault using Keeper Commander

-- 🛠 Docker Compose file port inspection and patching
+🛠 Docker Compose file port inspection and patching

+Automatically detects if MySQL port is exposed

+Offers to patch and backup the compose file if not

-- 🌐 Supports various connection configurations
+🌐 Supports various Guacamole connection configurations

-- 📥 Optional direct import to Keeper Vault
+Compatible with different protocols and versions

+🧪 MySQL connectivity test (via mysqladmin, optional)

+🧰 Dependency auto-check and installation

+Verifies all required tools and Python modules

+Automatically installs mysql-connector-python if missing

 ## Prerequisites